sgyli7/CodeSamplesPublic/projects/UnityWithCocktails/Assets/RMCLibrary/Scripts/managers/mom/read_me.txt

 * do really good cleanup on OnApplicationQuit.
 Since (some) RAM persists from play/edit mode, its FAR MORE important than flash to clean up.

+* currently the MOM editor is really coupled to PROJECT (i.e. enabled?) not each scene.
+I think that is good.
+Right?

+* add unit testing (and learn unit testing for unity)

 ************************
 ** POSSIBLE MANAGERS TO CREATE (ME OR OTHER PEOPLE)